Updated December 2021

-Every person has the responsibility to protect themselves and others by adhering to mandates and safety recommendations.
-As you plan to travel, we hope the following information will help as you plan to visit Glen Arbor and travel the surrounding area of the Sleeping Bear Dunes National Lakeshore in Leelanau County, MI.
+Each person has the responsibility to protect themselves and others by adhering to mandates and safety recommendations.
+As you plan to travel or relocate, we hope the following information as you plan to visit Glen Arbor or travel the surrounding area of the Sleeping Bear Dunes National Lakeshore in Leelanau County, MI.

 Whether you’re recreating out of doors or visiting a local business, please use local social distancing recommendations and other precautions such as gloves, sanitizing/hand washing or wearing a mask to keep others safe.